 Some of the Cybis crucifixes were entirely made of porcelain while others were a combination of a porcelain figure upon a wood cross.
 All date from the 1950s.

-Crucifix ‘Corpus Christi’, from the early 1950s, is about 13″ high x 7” wide.
+Crucifix ‘Corpus Christi’, from the early 1950s, is 12.25″ high x 6.5” wide.
 It is all porcelain: a white bisque figure on a glazed white cross.
 It was retired before 1963.
 Note the unusually large holes for secure mounting to a wall.

-This unusual design is the Crucifix (Roualt style); the body is stained-glass porcelain and the cross is wood.
-It is 13.5″ high x 7.5″ wide and was retired before 1963.
+This unusual design is the Crucifix (Rouault style); the body is stained-glass porcelain and the cross is wood.
+It is 13.5″ high x7.5″ wide and was retired before 1963.
 It’s not known whether this was an outside company’s mold or not.
 The title refers to the design being based on the 1937 Expressionist painting ‘The Crucifixion’ by Georges Rouault.
 The strange green hair appears on this Cybis piece also!
 None of the original Rouault crucifixion paintings have green hair; it is typically black, although at least two head portraits have red hair.
 Were the green-haired Cybis pieces intentional (why??) or are they the result of a bad batch of brown paint, or a firing mishap?
 We can only surmise, until more examples of both crucifixes come to light.

 Wall Plaques and Holy Water Fonts